 Participation in the TRIO SSS program is limited to 140 students per year.
 Students must be accepted into the program based on eligibility criteria outlined by the U.S. Department of Education.

-Short term counseling services are free of charge; licensed and certified counselors address a wide range of mental health issues and provide referrals to services off campus.
+Licensed and certified counselors address a wide range of mental health issues and provide referrals to services off-campus.
 Appointments can be arranged by directly emailing the counselors or through the Wellness Center.

 If you currently receive psychiatric services, we recommend that you locate a psychiatrist in the area PRIOR to matriculation for prescription needs, since waiting periods for a first appointment with local providers are no less than three months.
 For medications that do not require a psychiatrist prescription, a Wellness Center physician may be able to meet those needs.
 Please note that our campus physicians do not prescribe for ADD/ADHD.
 If you currently receive counseling services, and would like to meet with a campus counselor, please be sure to provide a release form from your provider.